TyBruceChen/DRL-DeepQNetwork-training-failures-summarise/README.md

     clamp value: [-1,1]

 ## My Question:
-Why does DRL display a sudden period of convergence and then a sudden overfitting in this experiment, unlike training computer vision models?
+Why does DRL display a sudden period of convergence and then a sudden overfitting in this experiment, unlike training computer vision models? \
+-- In value-based methods, we use an aggressive operator to change the value function: we take the maximum over Q-estimates.
+Consequently, the action probabilities may change dramatically for an arbitrarily small change in the estimated action values if that change results in a different action having the maximal value. (from [huggingface-DRL](https://huggingface.co/learn/deep-rl-course/en/unit4/advantages-disadvantages))

 Reference:
 1. [Pytorch Implementation](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html#training)